Eagan, Woodbury and Vadnais HeightsContact Us Careers FAQs UR Blog

 Still Have Questions About COVID Testing?

 Send us a message and we'll get back to you!
-Messages are returned within one business day, from 10am to 9pm, Monday through Friday.
+Messages are returned within one business day, Monday through Friday.
 Messages are not monitored on the weekends but we will follow up with you at the start of the next business week.